-Note: If you are using a DSLR on a tripod for longer exposures, make sure you use the mirror lock-up feature to avoid the slightest of camera shake that can cause blur in photographs.
+Note: If you are using a DSLR on a tripod for longer exposures, make sure you use the mirror lock-up feature to avoid the slightest of shake that can cause blur in photographs.

 4. White Balance

-The best white balance preset to use would be tungsten or incandescent.
+The best white balance preset to use would be tungsten or incandescent lights.
 Since Christmas lights are of various colours and the ambient light can vary quite quickly as well, it is best to choose Auto White Balance while shooting and make sure that you shoot raw.
 This way, if you find any variation in colour temperature in your photographs, you can adjust it while post-processing.